-Cloth by its very nature is a signifier of connection, with its interwoven warp and weft.
-The ubiquity of textiles – which cover our skins and fill our homes – is also used by Willemien to elevate shared female stories.
-The domestic fabrics she revitalises are those integrated into rites of passage as well as day-to-day living.
-A tablecloth can be practical and decorative.
-It can be a symbol of celebration and home, of distance and loss.
-It shows signs of history in its discolouration, tears and mends, in its lace and patterns.
+Soft and mutable, cloth by its very nature is a tangible signifier of connection, with its interwoven warp and weft.
+The ubiquity of textiles – which cover our skins and fill our homes, allowing for a bodily engagement with the world – is also used by De Villiers to examine and elevate shared female stories.
+The fabrics the artist chooses are those used in everyday, ordinary domestic settings, sourced from thrift shops, family and friends.
+A tablecloth, for example, can be practical and decorative.
+It can be a symbol of celebration, of home, of togetherness.
+Of distance and loss.
+It can be part of a bride’s trousseau, a tangible result of hours of work, a family heirloom.
+It often shows signs of history in its stains, tears and mends, in its lacework and existing embroidery.
 Willemien considers these an essential part of her own final artwork, as witness to a life – the beauty as well as the hurt.
-She draws attention to the messiness of existence by adding her own stains.
-Dripping substances like red wine, turmeric and coffee, Willemien subverts the onerous task of removing blemishes – so often left to women.
-Moving between ritualistic and prosaic, Willemien’s substrate of choice is a carrier of densely expressive meaning, underscoring the conceptual framework of her practice.
+She accepts and draws attention to the messiness of existence by adding her own stains to the cloths she sews on.
+Dripping substances like red wine, turmeric and coffee, the artist subverts the onerous task of removing stains – so often left to women.
+Moving between ritualistic and prosaic, her substrate of choice is a carrier of densely expressive meaning, underscoring the conceptual framework of her practice.

-Willemien’s medium of choice – cotton thread – is also a physical and figurative means of connecting.
+Her medium of choice – cotton thread – is both a physical and figurative means of connecting.
 Running point to point, through and over and under, it ties together the visible and invisible, denying a one-dimensional understanding of the object and subject.

-Willemien most often uses thread whose colour is inspired by the body – pinks and reds, browns and off-whites.
-Like the stains on her fabrics, these refer to the lived experience of women and the traumas enacted on them.
+She most often uses thread whose colour is inspired by the body – pinks and reds, browns and off-whites.
+Like the stains on her fabrics, these refer to the lived experience of women and, still so common, the traumas enacted on them.

 ‘I suspect that I find this practice so soothing because every living thing on this planet owes its existence to an endlessly repeating cellular echo that generates and supports the equally endless cycle of life and death.’

-In her work, Willemien searches for a balance between universality, stability and growth.
-She shows that beauty can be created in the wake of trauma and rupture, and that ‘we can connect through our desire to challenge existing norms and to create a system that is more carefully considered and more thoughtful.’
+In her work, Willemien de Villers searches for a balance between universality, stability, change and growth.
+She shows that beauty can be created in the wake of trauma and rupture, and that through our desire to challenge existing norms, we can connect to create a system that is more carefully considered, and more thoughtful.